pixisaur/gridOS/README.md

 ## ⚙️ what is gridOS?

-`gridOS` is a terminal-only Linux distro built from scratch using Ubuntu Core with:
+`gridOS` is a terminal-only Linux distro built from Fedora, baked with:

 - full TUI-based install system
 - custom terminal UI with starship, zsh/fish, tmux